 For all other larger types of airplanes, a greater understanding and the one-off pre-calculation of these points, for each different airplane type/size, is necessary and it for this reason that the Jacobson Flare App was developed.
 We strongly recommend it, for the cost of flying just one less-necessary circuit.

-We invite you to download and explore the Jacobson Flare LITE version, but please understand that this LITE version cannot and does not contain the comprehensive information that resides in the Jacobson Flare App for iOS and Android.
+We invite you to download and explore the Jacobson Flare LITE version, but please understand that this LITE version cannot and does not contain the comprehensive information that resides in the Jacobson Flare App for iOS.

 Note: On mobile phones and tablets, it is suggested that the Jacobson Flare LITE is opened in a PDF reader such as Adobe Acrobat.
 After the embedded video in the PDF is played, selecting ‘DONE’ should return the reader to the PDF, to enable further progress through the presentation.

 For starters, Download the FREE Jacobson Flare LITE, our no fuss/no frills introduction.
 Here we demonstrate, step by step, the application of the Jacobson Flare on a typical grass airstrip at Porepunkah, YPOK.